gurkan8941/Xamarin.TensorFlow.Lite.AndroidBinding/README.md

 It will download dependencies from Maven (to /externals directory), compile the code and package the nugets.

-Output will be 3 nugets (in /output directory):
+Output will be 4 nugets (in /output directory):

 * Xamarin.TensorFlow.Lite
 * Xamarin.TensorFlow.Lite.Api
 * Xamarin.TensorFlow.Lite.Gpu
+* Xamarin.TensorFlow.Lite.Gpu.Api

 Install nugets to your Xamarin Android project.